Nelson, Lancashire: Transport

 Nelson is served by Junction 13 of the M65 motorway, which runs west to Burnley, Accrington, Blackburn and Preston, and north-east to Colne.
 From the town centre, the A56 runs southwest to the M65 at Brierfield and north-east to Colne and beyond, while the A682 – Britain's most dangerous road – heads north into the Yorkshire Dales.

 In November 1969, a multi-storey car park with space for 350 cars was opened in Nelson.
 The car park was demolished in 2019 to make way for a McDonalds.

 In December 2008, the town's new bus and rail interchange was opened at a site which used the existing railway station.
 The new interchange facility cost £4.5 million and included enhancements such as cycle stands, taxi and car drop-off facilities, electronic information displays, a direct link to the railway station including a passenger lift and an enclosed passenger concourse with 10 bus stands.

 Rail services to and from Nelson are provided by Northern.
-The Interchange has an hourly stopping service 7 days a week west to Blackpool South via Blackburn and Preston, and east to Colne.
+The Interchange has an hourly stopping service 7 days a week west to Preston via Blackburn, and east to Colne.

-The main bus operator in Nelson is Burnley Bus Company, although Tyrer Bus, Boomerang and Holmeswood operate some services.
-National Express operates one coach service to London Victoria Coach Station each day from the Interchange.
-The town has good bus links into Burnley with peak hour services on to Manchester: X43 Witch Way service (operated by Burnley Bus Company) runs from Burnley and Rawtenstall to Manchester city centre, using a fleet of specially branded double-decker buses with leather seats and WiFi.
-Some early morning X43 journeys to/from Manchester start and end at Nelson instead of Burnley.
+The main bus operator in Nelson is Burnley Bus Company, although Vision Bus operate some services.
+The town has good bus links into Burnley with limited services on to Manchester: X43 Witch Way service (operated by Burnley Bus Company) runs from Burnley and Rawtenstall to Manchester city centre, using a fleet of specially branded double-decker buses.
+Some early morning X43 journeys to/from Manchester start at Nelson instead of Burnley.
+Mainline services run up to every 10 minutes west to Burnley and east to Colne, Keighley and Skipton.

-Sport and Leisure
+Sport and leisure

 Football

 Nelson F.C. were Football League members from 1921 until 1931 and played in the lower semi-professional leagues until resigning from the North West Counties League in 2010 (returning in 2011).
 Nelson F.C were the first English team to beat Real Madrid in Spain, in 1923.